ryanmcc82/ReversiGradProject/README.md

 ## Test your code

 There are no tests provided that can directly grade your code as correct or incorrect.
 Instead, you should compare your strategy to some baseline strategies.
 One example baseline strategy, `edu.uab.cis.reversi.strategy.baseline.RandomStrategy` is provided for you.
-To get at least a C on this assignment, your strategy must consistently outperform `RandomStrategy`.

 To test whether your strategy outperforms `RandomStrategy`, you can run `edu.uab.cis.reversi.Reversi`.
 See that class for the full set of options, but if you run something like: